-9.2 Subject Registration
+10.2 Subject Registration

-Students who are admitted to the faculty, requested to select courses available in the departments and register the selected courses for every semester of the every year.
+Students who are admitted to the faculty, requested to select courses available in the departments and register the selected courses for every semester of every year.
 Students are advised to select the subject combination of their choices carefully before registration.
-Duly filled subject registration form should be submitted at the office of the Dean with the signature of relevant subject teachers and Heads.
+Duly filled subject registration form should be submitted at the office of the Dean with the signature of relevant lecturer in charge and Heads.

-9.3.
-Issue of Student Record Book and Identity Card
+10.3 Issue of Student Record Book and Identity Card